pypa/hatch/docs/how-to/config/dynamic-metadata.md

 Add a section to trigger loading of dynamic metadata plugins: `[tool.hatch.metadata.hooks.custom]`.
 Use exactly that name, regardless of the name of the class you will use or its `PLUGIN_NAME`.
 There doesn't need to be anything in the section.

-If your plugin requires additional third-party packages to do its work, add them to the `requires` list in the `[build-system]` section of `pyproject.toml`.
+If your plugin requires additional third-party packages to do its work, add them to the `requires` array in the `[build-system]` section of `pyproject.toml`.

 ## Implement hook